 - When Do Beagles Calm Down?
 (And How To Keep Them Calm)

-Of course even after the entire discussion of what the best companion dogs for the adorable Beagles are, there are still some very frequently asked questions about them.
+Of course, even after the entire discussion of the best companion dogs for the adorable Beagles, there are still some frequently asked questions about them.

 Do Beagles Need Another Dog?

-The answer to this question can be both yes and no. Beagles generally very affectionate dogs and in any case, they, of course, require love back as well.
-This love is in the form of companionship, which can come from anyone, a human or another dog.
+The answer to this question can be both yes and no. Beagles are generally very affectionate dogs, and in any case, they, of course, require love back as well.
+This love is in the form of companionship, which can come from anyone, a human, or another dog.